Us and Us Only: Tracks

-The album opens with "Forever", a seven-and-a-half minute long track, with bass that evoked the sound of Massive Attack.
+The album opens with "Forever", a seven-and-a-half-minute-long track with bass that evokes the sound of Massive Attack.
 Blunt came up with a rudimentary version of "Forever" after hanging out with Brookes and Rogers, which was then presented to Burgess.
-Burgess came up with the lyrics while in a hotel in Tokyo, Japan, admiring the view from his window, which he then sung to Blunt and Rogers.
+Burgess came up with the lyrics while in a hotel in Tokyo, Japan, admiring the view from his window, which he then sang to Blunt and Rogers.
 Burgess wanted a song with a "big title" and thought "there was nothing bigger than 'forever, which he had lifted from Wu-Tang Clan.
 He said the song was influenced by "Tomorrow Never Knows" (1966) and "Strawberry Fields Forever" (1967), both by the Beatles.
-Brookes and Spencer wrote the middle eight section; the former wanted to make make a drum loop akin to the work of Beastie Boys.
+Brookes and Spencer wrote the middle eight section; the former wanted to make a drum loop akin to the work of Beastie Boys.

 "Forever" is followed by the instrumental "Good Witch, Bad Witch 1", which lasts for 51 seconds; Kendall considered it a "trailer for the actual song" towards the album's end.
-Both parts recalled "Venus as a Boy" (1993) by Björk.
-Kendall said "Impossible" set the standard for the remainder of the album of "impeccably arranged '60s pop songs rich in pedigree and bankrupt in R&D".
-The track talks about a disintegrating relationship, as well as the topic of jealousy, while its name was taken from Wu-Tang Clan.
+Both parts recall "Venus as a Boy" (1993) by Björk.
+Kendall said "Impossible" set the standard for the remainder of the album of "impeccably arranged '60s pop songs rich in pedigree and bankrupt in R&D." The track talks about a disintegrating relationship as well as the topic of jealousy, while its name was taken from Wu-Tang Clan.
 Burgess made an early version of the song with his eight-track recorder; he played it for the Chemical Brothers, who proceeded to alter the instrumentation, bringing it closer to what would eventually appear on the album.
-"The Blonde Waltz" is about Blunt being a single parent with his two children, and was influenced by the work of Woody Guthrie, who Burgess had gotten into in 1998.
+"The Blonde Waltz" is about Blunt being a single parent with his two children and was influenced by the work of Woody Guthrie, whom Burgess had gotten into in 1998.